gdlc/STAT_COMP/INCLASS/INCLASS_2.md

 **6)** For columns 1-9 provide a histogram of each variable

 **7)** Bi-variate analysis.
 Using lpsa as a dependent variable, provide a plot of lpsa versus each of the other variables.
 Note: for quantitative predictors use scatterplot (`plot()` for categorical predictors use a boxplot of the response versus the predictor.
+Add a vertical red line on a plot and a horizontal blue line on a plot.

 **8)** Multivariate: try `heatmap(cor(as.matrix(DATA[,1:9])),symm=TRUE)`